Blendify/blender-manual/trunk/blender_docs/manual/render/eevee/materials/settings.rst

    This option greatly increase the quality of thin glass objects.

-SubSurface Translucency
+Subsurface Translucency
 =======================

-Eevee's SubSurface Scattering algorithm works by blurring the irradiance in screen space.
+Eevee's Subsurface Scattering algorithm works by blurring the irradiance in screen space.
 This means that if no visible part of the surface is lit, the effect disappear.

-However, true SubSurface Scattering goes beneath the surface and can travel a lot of distance.
+However, true Subsurface Scattering goes beneath the surface and can travel a lot of distance.
 This is why a human ear lit from behind appears red on the front side.

 That is what this effect mimics.
-This translucency approximation does only work with lamps that have shadow maps and only on SubSurface BSDFs (not the Translucency BSDFs).
+This translucency approximation does only work with lamps that have shadow maps and only on Subsurface BSDFs (not the Translucency BSDFs).
 It does not work with indirect lighting.
 The soft parameter of the shadow maps also affects this effect.